 machine property

-An invocation object MAY contain a property named machine whose value is a redactable (§3.5.2) string containing the name of the machine on which the tool was run.
+An invocation object MAY contain a property named machine whose value is a redactable (§3.5.2) string containing the name of the machine on which the invocation occurred.

 account property

-An invocation object MAY contain a property named account whose value is a redactable (§3.5.2) string containing the name of the account under which the tool was run.
+An invocation object MAY contain a property named account whose value is a redactable (§3.5.2) string containing the name of the account under which the invocation occurred.

 processId property

-An invocation object MAY contain a property named processId whose value is an integer containing the id of the process in which the tool was run.
+An invocation object MAY contain a property named processId whose value is an integer containing the id of the process in which the invocation occurred.

 executableLocation property

-An invocation object MAY contain a property named executableLocation whose value is an artifactLocation object (§3.4) specifying the location of the tool's primary executable file.
+An invocation object MAY contain a property named executableLocation whose value is an artifactLocation object (§3.4) specifying the location of the primary executable file for the program or script that was invoked.

 NOTE 1: This property is defined in the invocation object rather than in the toolComponent object (§3.19) because the identical tool might be invoked from different paths on different machines.